wwwlicious/servicestack-introspec-servicecop/readme.md

 Once the spec is downloaded, it will then be validated using the set of validation rules configured for this service.
-Should a service fail any of these rules, the service will again be suspended from the service registry with the failure message and a notification will be send to the `ApiContact` defined in the api spec.
+Should a service fail any of these rules, the service will again be suspended from the service registry with the failure message and a notification will be sent to the `ApiContact` defined in the api spec.

-In addition this service contains endpoints to validate services during development or deployment to ensure they comply with the rules prior to deployment.
+In addition, ServiceCop contains endpoints to validate services during development or deployment to ensure they comply with the rules prior to deployment.
 This promotes consistency as distributed teams are developing api services.